-If you know these key attributes and try to address them through a unique solution that adds value and ensure a Return On Investment, your customers would want to buy your offering.
+If you know these key attributes and try to address them through a unique solution that adds value and ensures a Return On Investment, your customers would want to buy your offering.

 “In a survey conducted by a leading research agency; Out of 100, 92 customers said that they have stopped working with service providers or product companies after they started experiencing issues in services and support.“

 This shows that customers don’t just want the right product or service, they also need to work with a company that can address their immediate needs and supports them continuously.